 Download the Country Cottage Pattern

 First, download the Country Cottage pattern from A Cottage in the Forest Library.
+It is Design #1.
 Don’t forget to unzip it.
-The pattern is available in multiple formats – as a SVG (scalable vector graphics) , DXF (drawing eXchange format) or PDF file.
-Use the Country_Cottage.svg and Country_Cottage_Vellum.svg files if you have a Cricut Explorer, Cricut Maker or a Silhouette Cameo.
-If you only have the Silhouette Basic edition, use the DXF files.
-I have included a svg with dotted lines if you have a Brother Scan-n-cut machine.
-Lastly, I have included PDF files if you are going to cut out the pattern by hand.
+The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format), a Studio3 file, or as a PDF file.
 The PDF has measuring lines as some printers reduce the size of the PDF when you print them.
-Currently, I do not have a Silhouette or Brother Machine to test the files.
+Currently, while I own Silhouette Business Edition, I do not have a Silhouette or Brother Machine to test the files.
 If you have problems using those files please let me know so I can troubleshoot what might be going wrong.

 If you are using a Cricut machine, don’t forget to change the solid scorelines in Cricut Design Space from cut to score and attach them to their shapes before sending them through your cutting machine.
 The score lines are the set of lines included with each house shape.
 There are seven different house shapes where you need to change the score lines and attach them.
 The score line on the door frame is just a decoration.
 You will not bend on that score line.